 SUMMER SERVICE AND SPANISH IMMERSION IN COSTA RICA

-Spanish immersion, community-driven service projects, and adrenaline pumping adventure…this trip has it all!
-Over the course of a month, practice Spanish and learn cultural norms and customs through immersive community service projects.
-Explore the incredible geographic diversity of Costa Rica while on an overnight rafting trip, help with reforestation efforts in the cloud forest, and “hang ten” at a surf camp on the Pacific Coast
+Spanish immersion, community-driven service projects, and adrenaline pumping adventure!
+Over the course of a month, practice Spanish through immersive community service projects and homestays.
+Explore the incredible biological diversity of Costa Rica on an overnight rafting trip, help with reforestation efforts in the cloud forest, and “hang ten” at a surf camp on the Pacific Coast.

 Itinerary

-Our adventure begins in a San Jose Central Valley area Bed and Breakfast, where students get to know one another, establish both personal and group goals, and begin the Global Works Leadership and Language curriculum, specifically designed for this program.
-Activities include team building exercises, visiting a sustainable, commercial, coffee farm, and hiking the cloudforest near one of Costa Rica’s most spectacular volcanos.
+Our adventure begins in a San Jose Central Valley area Bed and Breakfast, where students get to know one another, establish both personal and group goals, and prepare themselves for the adventure ahead.
+Activities include team building exercises, visiting a sustainable coffee farm, and hiking the cloud forest near one of Costa Rica’s most spectacular volcanoes.

-It’s time to embark on a thrilling overnight rafting adventure on the Pacuare River, one of the world’s most beautiful rivers.
-We get to spend the night along the river at a permanent camp utilized by the rafting outfitters.
+It’s time to embark on a thrilling overnight rafting adventure on the Pacuare River, one of the world’s most beautiful and biodiverse waterways.
+We spend the night along the river at a permanent camp utilized by the rafting outfitters.

-We continue our exploration of the southern region in Costa Rica with a visit to an ecolodge and environmental center near the Osa Peninsula, one of the most pristine areas of rainforest in Central America.
-Here we engage in workshops and projects while immersing ourselves in this biodiverse environment.
+We continue our exploration of Costa Rica’s southern region with a stay at an ecolodge within a biological research station in one of the most pristine areas of rainforest in Central America.
+We engage in focused workshops and projects while immersing ourselves in this biodiverse environment.

 Time to hit the beach!
-We travel to the Pacific Coast, famous for its unique combination of rainforest and ocean settings.
-For two days, we challenge ourselves with surf or stand-up paddle board lessons, taught by professional instructors.
+We travel to the Pacific Coast, famous for its unique combination of rainforest and ocean.
+We challenge ourselves with surf lessons taught by energetic local professional instructors.
 The wave conditions on this beach provide the perfect opportunity for all levels to hang ten!
+We will also adventure to a picturesque local beach and a beautiful waterfall.
+We have the unique opportunity to spot humpback whales as they congregate in the warm waters of the Pacific.

 The trip back to San Jose gives us time to share our memories before we fly home.
 We have a celebratory dinner and reflect upon our last three weeks together.
 We know we will never forget the beaches, rivers, surf, rainforest, mountains, and- most importantly- the people we have met!

-Please note that, given the unprecedented nature of travel currently, this itinerary is subject to change.
+Please note that this itinerary is subject to change.

 Service Projects